 A debate is rising on whether the old platitude No UI is the best UI is good or bad.
 I’ll tell you who is right: no one.

 Debates like these fall into the same stupid trap academics have fallen into for centuries: Platonic ideals are an illusion.
-They’re fun to play with, but they’re useless when your hands are dirty trying to solve a real problem for a real person.
+They’re fun to play with, but are useless when your hands are dirty trying to solve a real problem for a real person.

 The only sane replacement is The best UI is what’s best for the person and situation I’m designing for.
 That’s all.
 Who cares what’s best in the abstract?
-No one hires you to design abstractions, and if they did, your business card should say “Platonic Theorist” not “Designer”.
+No one hires you to design abstractions, and if they did, your business card should read “Platonic Theorist” not “Designer”.

 The best possible interpretation of the “No UI” platitude is its an echo of the age old cry for simplicity.
 Simplicity is a highly desired thing.
 No sane person wakes up and says “Dear god I hope each of my interactions with machines today is complex and overwhelming!
 Praise the lord of complexity.”
 Of course everyone defines simplicty differenty, but in their own little world simplicity is a goal.

 But to proceed further is a fools errand: there is no perfect design for everyone (See The Myth of Optimal Design).
 All designs fail someone in some situation.
 That’s part of what design is: picking who you will fail and how you’ll fail them.
 Attempts to average a trend across all people and all situations is foolish (See ecological fallacy).